 - There is an Indiana State Park within an hour of every Hoosier.

-- Our state park system manages 32 properties, 7 state park inns and 170,000 acres of land and water.
+- Division of State Parks has 36 properties, 7 state park inns and 170,000 acres of land and water.

 - More than 180 state and federally listed threatened and endangered species are found in Indiana State Parks.